 Then one must also consider that in order for a marriage to recover from an affair, there are two ingredients that are core to the process that narcissists inherently lack.

-These ingredients for healing are the ability for the offending spouse to have accountability for his actions, and the ability to empathize with his wife’s feelings of betrayal.
+These ingredients for healing are the ability for the offending spouse to have accountability for his or her actions, and the ability to empathize with the spouse’s feelings of betrayal.

 Since narcissists have the inability to consider themselves in the wrong (all because they feel superior to others), they will displace blame on people or situations outside of themselves.
 Now, even in normal relationships this happens, but in normal relationships the offending partner ultimately has the ability to self-reflect and take accountability.

 Then there is the issue of failure to empathize.
-Someone with NPD will never be able to empathize with his partner and understand the hurt that he caused.
-Even if the partner with NPD breaks off the affair for good, his inability to empathize will never go away.
+Someone with NPD will never be able to empathize with their partner and understand the hurt that was caused.
+Even if the partner with NPD breaks off the affair for good, his or her inability to empathize will never go away.
 So, there can be no real healing from an affair within this environment.

 But what if the person with NPD seeks individual therapy and changes?